svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_quasiquotation/index.md

 **Bugfix June 10 2020**

 `qq_expand_list` above is flawed in the `default` case that generates the code that generates a list.
 It is rather supposed to be a quoted list.
-But aren't these the same thing.
-I need to look at this in more detail in some point.

 ```
 VALUE qq_expand_list(VALUE l) {